-You’ll find edamame in a number of delicious Chinese and Japanese dishes, but that’s not all these legumes are good for.
+You’ll find edamame in a number of delicious Chinese and Japanese dishes, especially in Japanese restaurants; edamame is one of the most popular appetizers that is sometimes offered for free.
+That’s not all these legumes are good for.

 Edamame, which is technically an immature soybean, has a number of surprising health benefits which makes them well worth including in your diet.
 In this article, we’ll go over a few of the many advantages of eating edamame as well as some of the easiest ways to consume this delicious vegetable.

 Edamame proves to be a great source of fiber with as much as 5 grams of fiber per 100 grams.